gbiz123/tiktok-captcha-solver/README.md

 # TikTok Captcha Solver API
 This project is the [SadCaptcha TikTok Captcha Solver](https://www.sadcaptcha.com?ref=ghclientrepo) API client.
-The purpose is to make integrating SadCaptcha into your Selenium, Playwright, or Async Playwright app as simple as one line of code.
+The purpose is to make integrating SadCaptcha into your Nodriver, Selenium, Playwright, or Async Playwright app as simple as one line of code.
 Instructions for integrating with Selenium, Playwright, and Async Playwright are described below in their respective sections.
 This API also works on mobile devices (Appium, etc.).